 David Jeffrey Griffiths (born December 5, 1942) is an American physicist and educator.
-He worked at Reed College from 1978 through 2009, becoming the Howard Vollum Professor of Science before his retirement.
+He was on the faculty of Reed College from 1978 through 2009, becoming the Howard Vollum Professor of Science before his retirement.
+He wrote three highly regarded textbooks for undergraduate physics students.

 David J. Griffiths | |